Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Hurstville-Central has 44 active public transport stops offering a mix of train and bus services.
-These stops are served by 28 individual routes, facilitating 6,120 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 104 meters to the nearest stop.
+These stops are served by 28 unique routes, facilitating 6,120 weekly passenger trips in total.
+The area's transport accessibility is rated as excellent, with residents residing an average of 104 meters from the nearest stop.

-Service frequency across all routes averages 874 trips per day, equating to approximately 139 weekly trips per stop.
+On average, there are 874 trips per day across all routes, translating to approximately 139 weekly trips per individual stop.

 Frequently Asked Questions - Transport